arisa-hirata/pokedex/README.md

 # Pokédex
 Ash, the hero of the "Pokémon" animated series, has finally become a Pokémon Master after 22 years.
-So you can be a Pokémon master like Ash unless you never give up to be a Pokémon Master.
+So you can be a Pokémon master like Ash unless you never give up to be it.
 This is a Pokédex developed by React.
 Now you can start your adventure as a Pokémon Trainer with this app!

 [DEMO](https://react-pokedex-v1.netlify.com/)